All grades are determined by the instructor in charge of the course. Grades are reported as follows:

 - All grades are reported at midterm, or half way through the semester.
 Midterm grades are preliminary and in no way indicate or guarantee similar grade at the end of the semester.

 - Final grades are reported at the end of each term.
 These grades become a permanent part of a student’s transcript unless a course is retaken to replace the previously earned grade.
-Unless the instructor miscalculates the grade or submits the wrong grade by mistake, final grades cannot be changed except through the grade appeal process explained below.
+Unless the instructor miscalculates the grade or submits the wrong grade by mistake, final grades cannot be changed except through the Grade Appeal Process located in the catalog.

-Because it is condensed into an intensive three-week period, Interterm courses do not report five-week or midterm grades.
+Because they are condensed into an intensive three-week period, Interterm courses do not report five-week or midterm grades.